aleksandyr/nssm/README.txt

 Credits
 -------
+Thanks to Iain Patterson for starting the NSSM project.
 Thanks to Bernard Loh for finding a bug with service recovery.
 Thanks to Benjamin Mayrargue (www.softlion.com) for adding 64-bit support.
 Thanks to Joel Reingold for spotting a command line truncation bug.